 - Value-Based Payment Modifier (VM)

-MIPS has four categories that will be evaluated in order to calculate a total composite performance score (CPS), which will then determine the reimbursement rate for each eligible clinician.
+MIPS has four categories that will be evaluated to calculate a total composite performance score (CPS), determining the reimbursement rate for each eligible clinician.
 The CPS will be rated on a scale from 0-100, and each category is as follows:

 - Quality (formerly known as PQRS)